 Credit may be granted to veterans for educational experiences completed in the Armed Forces of the United States or for college work completed through the United States Armed Forces Institute.
-Credit may also be accepted from other institutions participating in the Servicemen's Opportunity College (SOC).
-Credit may be awarded for successful completion of technical or specialized schools attended while on active duty to the extent that it is applicable to program content.
-Students are required to provide an official military transcript to the College.
-The College considers the recommendations for credit in the Guide to the Evaluation of Educational Experiences in the Armed Services of the Office of Education Credit of the American Council on Education.
+Credit may also be accepted from other institutions participating in the Servicemen's Opportunity College "SOC".
+Credit may be awarded for successful completion of technical or specialized training attended while on active duty to the extent that it is applicable to program content.
+Students are required to provide an official military transcript (AARTS or SMART) to the College.
+The College considers the recommendations for Credit in the Guide to the Evaluation of Educational Experiences in the Armed Services of the Office of Education Credit of the American Council on Education.